getify/You-Dont-Know-JS/types & grammar/ch5.md

 console.log( a, b ); // 42 "foo"
 ```

-As you can probably tell, `var { a , b } = ..` is a form of ES6 destructuring assignment, which is rougly equivalent to:
+As you can probably tell, `var { a , b } = ..` is a form of ES6 destructuring assignment, which is roughly equivalent to:

 ```js
 var res = getData();